 Quality control and testing, which refers to monitoring specific project results to determine if they comply with relevant quality standards and identifying ways to eliminate causes of unsatisfactory performance.

-Risk management, which includes risk identification (determining which risks might affect the project and documenting their characteristics), risk assessment (the thorough assessment of the probability and the impact for the occurrence of risks), risk avoidance, mitigation or transfer (seeking ways to remove or reduce the probability and impact of an identified risk below an acceptable threshold in compliance with IT statewide policies and the Statewide QA Program), and other related activities as defined by the PMBOK for the effective management of project risk.
+Risk management, which includes risk identification (determining which risks might affect the project and documenting their characteristics), risk assessment (the thorough assessment of the probability and impact for the occurrence of risks), risk avoidance, mitigation or transfer (seeking ways to remove or reduce the probability and impact of an identified risk below an acceptable threshold in compliance with statewide IT policies and SWQA), and other related activities as defined by the PMBOK for the effective management of project risk.

 Within an IT initiative, responsibilities for verification and validation are typically shared among all participating staff of the agency and its contractors.
-However, only Quality Management Services provided by an independent contractor participating in the Statewide QA Program or with explicit consent of EIS may be regarded as iQMS.
+However, only QMS provided by an independent contractor participating in SWQA or with written consent of EIS may be regarded as independent QMS.

-Quality management services or QMS has the meaning set out in the iQMS Statute.
-Quality Management Services are delivered by Statewide QA Program IQMS contractors and may encompass preliminary quality assurance services and quality & risk management services during all phases of IT initiatives (e.g., initiation, planning, procurement, execution, and closing).
-EIS’s preference is for a single Independent QA Contractor to provide all Quality Management Services for a single Project and for all related Projects in a single designated Project Portfolio.
-Quality Management Services for Project Portfolios should not exceed two (2) years in duration and are subject to EIS review and consent.
+Quality Management Services or QMS means the services delivered by SWQA IQMS contractors and may encompass preliminary quality assurance services and quality & risk management services during all phases of IT initiatives (e.g., initiation, planning, execution, monitoring and controlling, and closing).

-Independent QA Program means the program that uses the group of pre-qualified IT Quality Management Services providers under statewide contracts for delivery of diverse, Independent Quality Management Services.
-DAS Procurement Services and EIS cooperatively administer the program.
-Each Independent QA Program contractor has executed a master agreement with the State that includes negotiated provisions, such as standard contract terms and conditions, established hourly rate cards, and the Independent QA Program enterprise statement of work (SOW) that identifies, defines and describes the five Quality Management Services task areas that comprise the State’s required IV&V scope: (1) Independent Quality Management Planning; (2) Independent Quality Control; (3) Independent Quality Assurance; (4) Independent Testing; and (5) Independent Risk Assessment and Management.
+Statewide Quality Assurance (SWQA) means the team that establishes and oversees access to the group of pre-qualified QMS providers under statewide contracts.
+Each SWQA QMS contractor has executed with the state a master agreement that includes negotiated provisions, such as standard contract terms and conditions, established hourly rate cards, and the SWQA enterprise statement of work (SOW) that identifies, defines and describes the task areas that comprise the State’s required QMS scope.

-“Quality Standards” means both Project “process” and “product” quality standards.
-“Process” quality standards shall cover organizational influences, management support, decision drivers, Project Management, schedule, resourcing, experience, and others.
-“Product” quality standards shall cover product content, design, development, deployment, environment, technology, security, maintainability, and others.

-“Stage Gate Review Process” means the evaluation process by which a Project is authorized to progress from one part of the Project life cycle to the next.
-The process is a collaborative practice in which all participants play an important role in assessing a Project’s overall health and quality of execution; and the intention of the process is to increase the likelihood of success, reduce risk, and achieve efficient and effective allocation of resources (Exhibit C).

-“State” means the state of Oregon.

-“State CIO” means the Chief Information Officer for the state of Oregon.

-“State Contracting Agency” has the meaning set out in the Independent QA Act (Exhibit A).
+EXCLUSIONS AND SPECIAL SITUATIONS

+Non-project IT investments (as defined by Statewide Procedure #107-004-130_PR) are not considered IT initiatives, and thus are not typically covered by this policy.

 GENERAL INFORMATION